Privacy Policy

 We use your personal information for the purpose for which it has been obtained and for related purposes.
 For example, we collect your personal information so that we are able to:

-• report the investment performance of your account
+• Report on the investment performance of your account.

 We may use technology such as cookies, beacons, tags, scripts and tracking pixels to collect, store and use anonymous data about how you use our website / mobile technology.
 This includes your server address, the date and time of your visit, the pages and links accessed, the type of browser used and other information about your browsing activities.
 This data is used to increase functionality and can also enable us to display information and content that is tailored to our understanding of your interests.
 This information alone cannot be used to discover your identity.